-In the TruCluster software, the ability to survive any single hardware or software failure.
+In the TruCluster Server software, the ability to survive any single hardware or software failure.

-A cluster can be considered highly available if the hardware and software provides protection against any single failure, such as a system or disk failure or a SCSI cable disconnection.
+A cluster can be considered highly available if the hardware and software provide protection against any single failure, such as a system failure, disk failure, or a SCSI cable disconnection.

-A service can be considered highly available if the hardware it depends on provides protection against any single failure, and the service is configured to fail over in case of a failure.
+A service can be considered highly available if the hardware that it depends on provides protection against any single failure, and the service is configured to fail over in case of a failure.